-One ritual I find hard to practice the Sabbath.
+One ritual I find hard to practice is the Sabbath.
 Now we don’t really practice Sabbath in the Jewish sense, but we do try to hold on to the weekends as special somehow, as times where the family can expect me, as the earner, to be present in home life and not working.
 Saturday is the day we care for our house and prepare ourselves for the week, including getting washing done, cleaning chores, meal planning and shopping for food or other provisions.
-By setting aside time for this and participating in it weekly, the message is that these task are important and are not the job of one person.
+By setting aside time for this and participating in it weekly, the message is that these tasks are important and are not the job of one person.
 I therefore consider this a sort of feminist spiritual practice!
 It also communicates that each member of the family is important and contributes something.
-This is important to communicate so the children do not foster their self-worth only on academic work or other achievement oriented values.
+This is important to communicate so the children do not foster their self-worth only on academic work or other achievement-oriented values.
 Even chores done imperfectly are a blessing and contribution to the family – it is the ‘turning up’ that counts.

 Sundays are days of community and self-care.
 We usually go to church as a family, and we then go pick up lunch from the supermarket deli on the way home.
-(We used to go out for lunch when we only had two kids, but now that is unaffordable!).
+(We used to go out for lunch when we only had two kids).
 My daughter and I are regularly rostered on to the band, and my husband to the creche.
 Church can be pretty boring, but by continuing to show up, we communicate that we value this community and what it stands for (in our church, that includes social justice and environmental sustainability).
 Relationships are built through this ritual of showing up.
 When my husband had a stroke earlier this year, members of the church community rolled into action with support for us — babysitting, food, help with chores, check-in phone calls and more.
 The kids knew these people coming into our home and had reliable adults with whom to process what was happening, when I had to be at the hospital.
 Sunday evenings, I go to my weekly yoga class, and the kids are responsible for cooking dinner.
 This is framed as a contribution of care because it is dad’s ‘day off’ (he cooks much of the week) and mum’s self-care time.
 Some years, I might have early morning Monday lectures, which demand a Sunday afternoon work time.
 Or occasionally I might be working on something with an imminent due date that cannot be put off.
 I try to at least put it off until the afternoon when everyone is doing their own thing so it doesn’t impinge on family time.

 Even harder is taking a Sabbath rest during a public or religious holiday.
 Work is very important to me, and I think about it all the time.
-If left to myself, I absolutely would work every weekend and public holidays too.
+If left to myself, I absolutely would work every weekend, and public holidays too.
 So I am grateful to my children for providing a structure to my life that forces me to take a break and rejuvenate my mind.
 The cognitive dissonance of home labour, community time and rest certainly increases my desire to work come Monday or the next work day.
 And I believe that the balance truly creates an efficiency that draws on the balance and focus cultivated through Sabbath-like practices.
 It is a spiritual practice in that it provides this rejuvenation and because it relies on a certain discipline of ritualised behaviour that builds habits of rest over time.
 Occasionally, I develop a little niggling concern that I’m missing out somehow by not working on the weekend regularly like my other academic colleagues.
 Sometimes I suspect that my kids don’t actually even care or seem to notice if I am working or not.
 But I think this reiterates again that this is a spiritual discipline, put in place to ritualise wellbeing and balance.

 Rituals, Sabbaths and Larger Families